Woman accused of shattering windows at Beverly police station after boyfriend’s arrest

 BEVERLY, MASS.
 (WHDH) - A 23-year-old woman used a baseball bat during a profanity-laced tirade to shatter windows at the Beverly Police Department on Sunday after officers refused to let her speak to her boyfriend because he was being held on a domestic assault charge, officials said.

-Officers responding to the woman’s apartment earlier in the day for a report of a fight learned her boyfriend had pulled her hair and pushed her, according to a police report.
+Officers responding to a reported fight at the woman’s apartment earlier in the day learned her boyfriend had pulled her hair and pushed her, according to a police report.
 He was arrested and taken to the station for booking.

 A few hours later, the woman allegedly showed up at the station with a metal bat in hand, demanding her boyfriend be released from custody.